Esri/crowdsource-reporter/README.md

 * ArcGIS Online subscription or ArcGIS Portal

 ### Browser Compatibility
-* The application is optimized for display on smarthones, desktops, and tablets using [all browsers supported by ArcGIS Online][supported browsers].
+* The application is optimized for display on smartphones, desktops, and tablets using [all browsers supported by ArcGIS Online][supported browsers].

 ## Instructions